 Special thanks to PIVian Veramis for preparing this official response.

-In the name of combating money laundering, the Financial Security Agency (FSA) of Japan is rumored to be banning trading of all cryptocurrencies that grant a high degree of anonymity.
 According to reports, the ban comes into effect on June 18th, and will result in some cryptocurrencies including Monero, Zcash, Dash, and Augur being delisted on Japanese exchanges.

 Regulations like these may reduce the use of cryptocurrencies for money laundering, but criminals will be largely unaffected as there are already well-established money laundering methods.
 A UNODC report found that “Globally, it appears that much less than 1% (probably around 0.2%) of the proceeds of crime laundered via the financial system are seized and frozen.”